Spaying Your Female Dog – Pros and Cons

-First, let's look at the positives – the pros, pluses, and advantages – of spaying your female dog.
+First, let's look at the positives – the advantages of spaying your female.

 Good reasons to spay your female dog

-You can call it spaying or neutering, or even de-sexing.
-All three terms refer to a hysterectomy – removal of the ovaries and uterus so your female no longer comes into heat and cannot have puppies.
+You can call it spaying or neutering or de-sexing.
+All three terms refer to a hysterectomy – removing the ovaries and uterus so your female no longer comes into heat and cannot have puppies.

 Spaying prevents the nuisance of heat periods.

 - Heat periods can be messy and embarrassing.
 Your dog's genitals swell.
 She will have a bloody discharge, which can stain your carpets and furniture.
 She may spend a lot of time licking her private parts.
 She may flirt with other dogs (male or female), presenting her rump and encouraging other dogs to mount her.
 She may mount other dogs herself or hump pillows or stuffed toys.
 Even when Grandma is visiting...

 - Heat periods require vigilance and confinement.
 A female in heat can be smelled from a long distance away and fences mean nothing to a lust-crazed male.
 You shouldn't leave her alone in the yard for a single minute.
 Indeed, you may have to stop walking her completely.

 - Heat periods can upset your own plans.
 Vacations and trips may have to wait.
 Friends and relatives won't appreciate a visit when your dog is bleeding or will leave tempting scents in their yard.
 And leaving an unspayed female with a pet sitter or boarding kennel is risky.